Lodge104/docs/store/shipping.md

 3 day shipping is sent either USPS Priority Mail or USPS First Class depending on weight.
 This is typically the cheapest option for customers located on the east coast.

 ## 5 Days
-3 day shipping is sent USPS Retail Ground.
+5 day shipping is sent USPS Retail Ground.
 This is typically the cheapest option for customer located on the west coast.

+# Packaging
+All packaging used by the Occoneechee Lodge Trading Post is 100% recyclible; this includes the bubble mailers.
+Please join us in reducing waist by recycling your packaging once you receive your items.
+Additional information is included on the back or bottom of your packagining.

+# Damaged Goods
+If your items arrive damaged or dirty, please don't hesitate to reach out and we'll resolve this issue.
+You can submit a support ticket at our [help desk](https://support.lodge104.net).